che-incubator/kubernetes-image-puller/README.md

 ## Requirements
 This is an upstream version of the [kubernetes-image-puller](https://github.com/redhat-developer/kubernetes-image-puller).
 Where the downstream puller requires integrations with [fabric-oso-proxy](https://github.com/fabric8-services/fabric8-oso-proxy) and [fabric8-auth](https://github.com/fabric8-services/fabric8-auth), and impersonates users in multiple clusters, this application is meant to run on a single cluster, and pre-pull Eclipse Che images.

-To cache images, this app creates a Daemonset on the desired cluster, which in turn creates a pod on each node in the cluster consisting of a list of containers with command `sleep infinity`.
+To cache images, this app creates a Daemonset on the desired cluster, which in turn creates a pod on each node in the cluster consisting of a list of containers with command `sleep 30d`.
 This ensures that all nodes in the cluster have those images cached.
 We also periodically check the health of the daemonset and re-create it if necessary.

 The application can be deployed via Helm or by processing and applying OpenShift Templates.